-HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using desvenlafaxine and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.
+HOW TO USE: Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start taking desvenlafaxine and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

 Do not crush, chew, or dissolve this medication in water.
 Doing so can release all of the drug at once, increasing the risk of side effects.
 Also, do not split the tablets unless they have a score line and your doctor or pharmacist tells you to do so.
 Swallow the whole or split tablet without crushing or chewing.

-To reduce your risk of side effects, your doctor may direct you to start taking this drug at a low dose and slowly increase your dose.
+To reduce your risk of side effects, your doctor may direct you to start this medication at a low dose and gradually increase your dose.
 Follow your doctor's instructions carefully.
-Do not take more or less medication or take it more frequently than prescribed.
+Do not increase your dose or use this drug more often or for longer than prescribed.
 Your condition will not improve any faster, and your risk of side effects will increase.
-Use this medication regularly in order to get the most benefit from it.
+Use this medication regularly to get the most benefit from it.
 To help you remember, use it at the same time each day.

 If you are switching from another antidepressant to desvenlafaxine, your doctor should slowly reduce the dose of your old antidepressant to prevent withdrawal reactions from the other antidepressant.
 Ask your doctor or pharmacist for more details.

-It may take several weeks to feel the full benefit of this medication.
-Tell your doctor if your condition persists or worsens.
+It may take several weeks before you get the full benefit of this medication.
+Tell your doctor if your condition does not improve or if it worsens.

 Additional Pristiq Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.